radiantearth/model_ramp_baseline/README.md

 After cloning the model repository, you can use the Docker Compose runtime files as described below.

+Please note: these command-line examples were tested on Linux and MacOS.
+Windows and WSL users may need to substitute appropriate commands, especially for setting environment variables.

 ## Pull or Build the Docker Image

 Pull pre-built image from Docker Hub (recommended):